flutter/website/src/docs/get-started/install/_get-sdk-win.md

 C:\src\flutter>flutter doctor
 ```

-This command checks your environment and displays a report of the status of your
+This command checks your environment and displays a report of the status
-Flutter installation.
-Check the output carefully for other software you may need
+of your Flutter installation.
+Check the output carefully for other
-to install or further tasks to perform (shown in **bold** text).
+software you might need to install or further tasks to perform
+(shown in **bold** text).

 For example: